aaronj1335/aaronj1335.github.com/_posts/2014-07-11-reactive-programming-and-mvc.md

 the underlying data model of this application could look something like this:

-- a stream of "new games" which are represented by an array of numbers in order that the player must match
+- a stream of "new games", each of which are represented by an array of numbers that the player must match
 - a stream of results, which include both the original order and the buttons the player pressed

 the new game stream can't just be hard-coded to come from a single button's clicks though. we need a level of indirection where any event stream can be connected or disconnected from the new game stream dynamically.